 And, the players who need high speed and agility should go for low-cut cleats as they are lighter.

-Can You Wear Football Cleats for Lacrosse?
+Can You Wear Football Cleats for Your Lacrosse Game?

 Though football and lacrosse cleats may appear to be the same, there are a lot of differences between the two.